What is Conveyancing?

 Who Will I Be Dealing With and When Can I Contact You?

 From the outset you will be assigned your own dedicated conveyancer and legal assistant who will complete your transaction.
-They are contactable by phone, email, instant message or Skype®, and are supported by colleagues who are able to answer your questions in the event your conveyancer or assistant is unavailable.
+They are contactable by phone, email, instant message or video conference, and are supported by colleagues who are able to answer your questions in the event your conveyancer or assistant is unavailable.

 What Can I Do to Speed Up the Process?